ARGA User-guide and Help

 The functional and ecological groups each contain lists of species curated by ARGA to reflect a particular theme (e.g. poisonous and venomous species, or species vulnerable to bushfires).
 These species lists have been built from authoritative sources and are fully referenced on the Data Sources page.

-ARGA indexes and uses data from multiple online sources, which are listed on the data sources page.
+ARGA indexes and uses Data from multiple online sources, which are listed on the Data Sources page.
 Users can navigate to this page by clicking on the tab marked Data sources on the global header at the top of the ARGA app.
 Data sources are provided with hyperlinks and, where relevant, citations.
-If users any data found on ARGA in any published work (online or in print), they must reference the primary source work, including the author and/or data provider and literature citations (where applicable).
+If users reuse any data found on ARGA in any published work (online or in print), they must reference the primary source work, including the author and/or data provider with literature citations (where applicable).
+Please refer to the ARGA Data Use Policy for more information.

 Please cite ARGA by including the following statement when publishing your research: